 Even a healthy cat may go off their food and water for short periods of time.
 When a cat stops eating it can be a cause for concern, but it could also be down to something as simple as how you're feeding your cat.
-So don't panic if your cat won't eat for a day or two.
+So don't panic if your cat won't eat for a day or so.
 This is perfectly normal.
 Just keep an eye on them, and they'll usually have their appetite back in no time.
-But if your stops eating for more than a few days, then it's time for a trip to the vet; they may have an underlying issue which will need medical attention.
+But if your cat stops eating for more than a few days, then it's time for a trip to the vet; they may have an underlying issue which will need medical attention.

 How long can a cat go without eating?